Rayforblog/CriticalPointExtractionCUDA/README.txt

 Project for extracting the critical point programming

 # Run-time environment
-Visual Studio and CUDA8.0 are installed on a computer with the NVDIA graphics card which the compute capability is 2.1 or above
+Visual Studio and CUDA8.0 are installed on a computer with the NVDIA graphics card which the compute capability is 2.1 or above (The Visual Studio 2013 is used here)

 #test data
 DEM_2980_3515.img